nikolayhg/softnotes/Ubuntu.md

 ### Workspaces

+Use workspaces for different contexts: work, private, etc.

 * See your Keyboard shortcuts for moving windows to another workspace.
 * Configure the Ubuntu Dock to show windows only from the current workspace:
  * run `gsettings set org.gnome.shell.extensions.dash-to-dock isolate-workspaces true`